What is Phonics?

 How do we teach phonics at Adelaide?

 Phonics is most successful when taught using a consistent resource and approach across the school.
-At Adelaide we use a phonics scheme called Letters and Sounds.
+At Adelaide, we base our phonics teaching on a program of learning called Letters and Sounds.

 Letters and Sounds is a ‘synthetic phonics scheme’.
 This simply means that we teach the sounds first and then begin to blend them together to make whole words.